If you attended any other college or university after high school, you are considered a transfer student.

-- Transcripts - Request your official college/university/trade school transcripts be sent to the Admissions Office.
-You must have an official transcript submitted directly from each institution you attended even if no credits were earned. .
+- Transcripts - Request all official post-secondary (college/university/trade school) transcripts be sent to the Admissions Office from all institutions attended, even if no credits were earned.

-Transcripts from foreign institutions need to be sent to an external agency for evaluation, unless the school holds a U.S. regional accreditation.
+Transcripts from foreign post-secondary institutions must be sent to an external agency for evaluation, unless the school holds a U.S. regional accreditation.
 Transcripts not issued in English must be accompanied by a same format, word-for-word English translation.

-Electronic transcripts sent to NMU via Docufide and Escrip-safe are considered official.
+Electronic transcripts sent to NMU via Docufide and Escrip-safe and other secure electronic providers are considered official.

 What happens next?

-Students transferring credit from two-year colleges may transfer a maximum of 64 semester credit hours and an additional 4 semester credit hours of physical education.
-In situations where more than 64 semester credit hours are completed at a two-year college level, the most applicable courses to a student's intended major are transferred.
+Awarding Transfer Credit - Within a few weeks of being admitted to NMU, transfer applicants will receive an evaluation of their submitted transcripts detailing their transfer credit.
+Students transferring credit from two-year colleges may transfer a maximum of 90 semester credit hours and an additional 4 semester credit hours of physical education.
+In situations where more than 90 semester credit hours are completed at a two-year college level, the most applicable courses to a student's intended major are transferred.
 There is no maximum credit limit for four-year colleges or universities.*